 "Fans of Orange is the New Black certainly enjoy watching the escapades of female inmates stuck together in prison as they attempt to understand each other and either try to get along or attempt to murder each other." –BroadwayWorld

-The production materials for Bugaboo & The Silent One include:
+The Authorized Materials/Rehearsal Package for Bugaboo & The Silent One consists of: